 The largest players of the Reservoirs Information of the sector are Schlumberger (32% Market share), CGVeritas (19%), PGS (12.5%).
-Halliburton corresponds to just 5% of that sector, being more present in the rest of the value chain.8 year.
+Halliburton corresponds to just 5% of that sector, being more present in the rest of the value chain.

+After the tests in onshore and offshore rigs, in 2012, the company started to disclose the performance results of the parts manufactured with the new elastomer in the subsequent year.
 The return from the large oil companies (mainly Petrobras) was positive, creating a significant clients' portfolio.

-After the tests in onshore and offshore rigs, in 2012, the company started to disclose the performance results of the parts manufactured with the new elastomer in the subsequent

-The elastomer started to be used in other parts of oil equipment and other industrial equipment, such as swivel (connection that allows the connected object to turn horizontally and/or vertically), hydrocyclones, rollers of conveyor belts for fertilizer plants, which expanded
+The elastomer started to be used in other parts of oil equipment and other industrial equipment, such as swivel (connection that allows the connected object to turn horizontally and/or vertically), hydrocyclones, rollers of conveyor belts for fertilizer plants, which expanded the innovation process, since the academic research up to trade of its final product, benefitted the several ways."

-8 BNDES.
+BNDES.
 Estudos de alternativas regulatórias, institucionais e financeiras para a exploração e produção de petróleo e gás natural e para o desenvolvimento industrial da cadeia produtiva de Petróleo e Gás Natural no Brasil.
-[S.l.: s.n.], 2009.
+[S.I.: s.n.], 2009.